akerlund/esp32_library/README.md

 # esp_library

 This repository contains a project setup for the ESP WiFi module that are based on https://github.com/SuperHouse/esp-open-rtos.
-I have made this repository along with this documentation to make it easy to start coding with the ESP and hard to forget.
+This repository has been created together with this documentation to make it easy to start coding with the ESP and hard to forget.
 The idea is to keep common functions in this repository, e.g., for MQTT protocol functions or peripheral software routines, which can be shared between ESP projects.

-I will keep projects for the ESP in their own repositories and include them here as submodules.
-In that way I can get a cleaner structure and history.
+Projects for the ESP will be kept in their own repositories and included here as submodules so this repository can act like a library.
+In that way a cleaner work structure is achieved and history is preserved per project.

 In order to pull down everything simply follow the following numbered steps.